BabakZolghadrAsli/BabakZolghadrAsli/README.md

 - 🏗️ **Dangers of Aging Water Infrastructure**
   Commentary on the urgent risks posed by failing infrastructure, especially in the Global South, and the need for resilient, transparent governance.
-  Co-authored with Ahmad Ferdowsi and Amir AghaKouchak.
+  Co-authored with [Ahmad Ferdowsi](https://www.linkedin.com/in/ahmad-ferdowsi-1006616a/) and Prof. [Amir AghaKouchak](https://www.linkedin.com/in/amir-aghakouchak-9010b883/).
   [🔗 Science, 2024](https://www.science.org/doi/abs/10.1126/science.adr1054)

-- 📊 **A Call for a Fundamental Shift...**
+- 📊 **A Call for a Fundamental Shift in Hydroinformatics**
-  *From model-centric to data-centric approaches in hydroinformatics*
+  *From model-centric to data-centric approaches*
   Nominated for Paper of the Year by Cambridge University Press.
+  Co-authored with [Ahmad Ferdowsi](https://www.linkedin.com/in/ahmad-ferdowsi-1006616a/) and Prof. [Dargan Savic](https://www.linkedin.com/in/dragansavic/)
   [🔗 Cambridge Prisms: Water, 2024](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=6owBze4AAAAJ&sortby=pubdate&citation_for_view=6owBze4AAAAJ:prdVHNxh-e8C)

 - 💧 **Harnessing CI for Desalination & Agriculture**